Instituto de Artes Gráficas de Oaxaca, IAGO.

 Institute of Graphic Arts of Oaxaca, IAGO.

-Admission to the exhibitions is free, allowing visitors to discover the graphic works of artists such as Erasto Cortés, Piranesi, Jan Hendrix, Leopoldo Méndez, Marc Chagall, Pierre Alechinsky, Rufino Tamayo, Fernando Aceves Humana, Picasso, Giorgio de Chirico, Goya, and Posada, among others.
+Freedom is a core value at IAGO—it is one of the few open-shelf libraries where visitors can freely browse and select materials for consultation.
+Admission to exhibitions is free of charge, allowing the public to experience the graphic works of artists such as Erasto Cortés, Piranesi, Jan Hendrix, Leopoldo Méndez, Marc Chagall, Pierre Alechinsky, Rufino Tamayo, Fernando Aceves Humana, Picasso, Giorgio de Chirico, Goya, and Posada, among others.
+Currently, the institution collaborates with the National Institute of Fine Arts and the civil association “Friends of IAGO and CFMAB.”

 • Kúul